skeeto/skeeto.github.com/_posts/2017-01-30-How-to-Write-Fast-er-Emacs-Lisp.markdown

 loop overhead accounts for about half the work of the first definition of this function.

+Update: It was pointed out in the comments that this particular example is equivalent to a `cond`.
+That's literally true all the way down to the byte-code, and it would be a clearer way to express the unrolled code.
+In real code it's often not *quite* equivalent.

 Unlike some of the other guidelines, this is certainly something you'd only want to do in code you know for sure is performance-critical.
 Maintaining unrolled code is tedious and error-prone.